learn-academy-2021-charlie/week-6-assessment-ShrikeFound/interview-questions.md

 **Your answer:**

 Since we want to make a change to the database structure, we'd start my creating a migration.
-We'd add a column to the sightings table using somehthing like:
+We'd add a column to the sightings table using something like:

 ```ruby
 def change